LIVING STANCE

 11 qualities to reflect the consciousness-first mind

-When you practice the projected identity — whether through I’m/We’re The Dreamer, Attune, Premise Protocol, or Within Selves Interlinked — use these qualities as touchstones.
+When you practice the projected identity — whether through As The Dreamer, Attune, Premise Protocol, or Within Selves Interlinked — use these qualities as touchstones.
 Each one reflects the consciousness-first mind as a mirror to your own.

 You are presence